Scientific: Stachys byzantina (synonyms include Stachys lanata and Stachys olympica)

 Landscape Use: Soft textual accent and low spreading ground gover for shaded mesic rock gardens, container plants.

-Flowers & fruits: Inconspicuous small, sessile, purple flowers on a spike; should be removed upon emergence.
+Flowers & Fruits: Inconspicuous small, sessile, purple flowers on a spike; should be removed upon emergence.

-Seasonal color: None.
+Seasonal Color: None.

-Soil: Well-drained best
+Soil: Well-drained best.

-Pruning: Only contain spread if problematic.
+Pruning: None, except to only contain spread if it ever becomes problematic.

-There are about 300 different species of Stachys.
+Minor factoid: There are about 300 different species of Stachys.